FPNL/google-bm-api-golang/README.md

 # Declaration

 Most of these codes are from [google-api-go-client](https://github.com/googleapis/google-api-go-client?tab=readme-ov-file).
+Please let me know if anything is offensive.
 Google Business message API doesn't get from that repo, for it defined a private API, so I generate it from the discovery document through [google-api-go-client](https://github.com/googleapis/google-api-go-client?tab=readme-ov-file).

-# Developer Guide

 # Gen from Google Business Message API
 1. Download the discovery document